-The Company owns 100% of the shares on issue in Cadence Global Fund Pty Limited.
+The Company owned 100% of the shares on issue in Cadence Global Fund Limited.
 The Directors have assessed the requirements of AASB 10 Consolidated Financial Statements and have applied the criteria set out in the standards to the operations of the Company.
 Cadence Capital Limited is therefore considered to be an investment entity and as a result, the wholly owned entity of the Company are not consolidated into the financial statements, but rather are accounted for as financial assets at fair value through profit or loss.
+Cadence Global Fund Limited applied for voluntary deregistration on the 8th June 2023.